Table Of Contents

 The ability to process severe emotions, like those associated with trauma or grief, is not innate.
 It’s a skill that must be learned and practiced to help unwind those emotions so they can be put to rest.

-If you or someone you love is engaged in self-destructive behaviors, the best choice is to seek personalized help from a certified mental health professional.
+And if someone you love is engaged in self-destructive behaviors, the best choice is to direct them towards the professional help they need.

 - 11 Symptoms Of A Self-Loathing Mindset (+ How To Overcome It)